voicegain/platform/ANNOUNCE.md

 #### Bug Fixes
 * bug #741: Programmable IVR does not wait with start timers till prompt finishes playing to human

-### Minor release 1.16.0 is scheduled for 10/9/2020 between 5pm and 8pm CST.

-Features in this release:
-* Support for transcription on Twilio Media Streams - provides `TwiML <Gather>` like functionality
-* Ability to select different audio channel per session
-* RTC-API supports large vocabulary transcription
-* RTC-API supports prompt playback from external URLs
-* RTC-API `input` action supports non-bargeinable intro prompt and bargeinable main question prompt
-* added continuous recognition option

-### Maintenance release 1.15.1 is scheduled for 9/18/2020 between 6pm and 8pm CST.

-This release fixes bugs related to clipstore (Prompt Manager) and Twilio Media Stream.

-It also adds speaker diarization (beta).